-Saudi Arabia is a desert country located in South West Asia.
-The Persian Gulf borders the peninsula in the east and the Red Sea in the west.
+Saudi Arabia is a desert country in Southwest Asia.
+The Persian Gulf borders the peninsula to the east, and the Red Sea is to the west.

-Therefore it is never associated with winters, let alone snow or snow-covered mountains.
-It is in fact, blessed with regions that experience winter in the most authentic harshest forms.
+Therefore, it is never associated with winter, let alone snow or snow-covered mountains.
+It is blessed with regions that experience winter in its harshest form.

 Although these winter cities are few in numbers and small in scale when compared to the real winter towns of Europe and the U.S.